jbogarthyde/angular/aio/content/guide/app-shell.md

 To verify the build output, open `dist/my-app/index.html`.
 Look for default text `app-shell works!` to show that the app shell route was rendered as part of the output.

+## Step 4: Integrate the shell with your app and build process

+You will need to customize the generated shell and integrate it with your client-side application to create a more seamless experience for your users.